-8.3.
+- Designated Biologist(s).
+The Permittee shall provide the survey results to CDFW in a written report prior to the beginning of Covered Activities within the Work Area. - 8.2.
+Flag Burrows/Crevices.
+During the Pre-Activity Clearance Surveys, the Designated Biologist shall flag all animal burrows and crevices suitable for CTS occupancy within each Work Area and a 50-foot buffer outside the Work Area.
+An avoidance buffer of 50 feet or greater around animal burrows/crevices shall be maintained regardless of if the burrow/crevice is in the Work Area or solely within the Work Area's 50-foot buffer zone.
+Flagged burrows/crevices which occur within 600 meters of known or potential breeding habitat and which cannot be avoided by at least 50 feet shall be fully excavated in accordance with Condition of Approval Burrow and Crevice Excavation, below. - 8.3.
 Burrow and Crevice Excavation.
-Prior to any vegetation- or ground disturbing activities, those animal burrows and crevices identified during the Pre-Activity Clearance Surveys (COA CTS Pre-Activity Clearance Survey and Reporting) and flagged (COA Flag Burrows/Crevices) within 600 meters of known or potential CTS breeding habitat as identified in a CTS Mortality Reduction and Relocation Plan (COA CTS Mortality Reduction and Relocation Plan), and which cannot be fully avoided by at least 50 feet, shall be fully excavated.
-Applicable burrows/crevices may be excavated by hand or in a manner otherwise approved by CDFW in accordance with the CDFW approved CTS Mortality Reduction and Relocation Plan (COA CTS Mortality Reduction and Relocation Plan).
+Prior to any vegetation- or ground disturbing activities, those animal burrows and crevices identified during the Pre-Activity Clearance Surveys and flagged within 600 meters of known or potential CTS breeding habitat as identified in the CDFW-approved CTS Mortality Reduction and Relocation Plan, and which cannot be fully avoided by at least 50 feet, shall be fully excavated.
+Applicable burrows/crevices may be excavated by hand or in a manner otherwise approved by CDFW in accordance with the CDFW-approved CTS Mortality Reduction and Relocation Plan.
 Burrow/crevice excavation shall occur under the direct supervision of the Designated Biologist(s).

 Those animal burrows and crevices identified outside but within 50 feet of Project Areas shall be similarly excavated if they occur within 50 feet of ground disturbance within the Work Area.
 This excavation requirement applies regardless of whether the burrow/crevice is located within the Work Area or within 50 feet of the Work Area, except for the following instances, in which excavation is not needed: (1) burrows/crevices outside of the Permittee's access and/or control; or (2) burrows/crevices outside the Work Area and the Work Area is solely an access route or road improvement.
-The Designated Biologist(s) shall relocate any live CTS discovered during burrow/crevice excavation in accordance with the CTS Mortality Reduction and Relocation Plan required by COA CTS Mortality Reduction of the Pre-Activity Clearance Surveys as described in COA CTS Pre-Activity Clearance Survey and Reporting.
+The Designated Biologist(s) shall relocate any live CTS discovered during burrow/crevice excavation in accordance with the CDFW-approved CTS Mortality Reduction and Relocation Plan.
+Designated Monitor(s) are prohibited from capturing and handling CTS unless specifically approved in writing by CDFW and under the direct supervision of the Designated Biologist(s).
+Excavation shall occur no more than 14 days after the completion of the Pre-Activity Clearance Surveys.